jdillard/personal-site/source/_trips/2022-02-05-the-castle-tour.md

 ![The Castle Silhouette](/assets/images/trips/the-castle-tour-silhouette.jpg "The Castle Silhouette"){: .shadow-5.oversized}{: loading="lazy"} <small><i>The sun rising behind The Castle as the clouds cook off.</i></small>

-For most of the way you can turn around and get glimpses of Mount Rainier behind you, with more an more becomming visable as you gain elevation.
+For most of the way you can turn around and get glimpses of Mount Rainier behind you, with more an more becoming visable as you gain elevation.
 Since, it was my first time in the Tatoosh, is was great getting a summary of the terrain.
 We also talked about future objectives, such as the [Nisqually Bridge Run](/trips/nisqually-bridge-run.html) and Paradise Glacier, as we ran our